 G M Button B. Bus.
 (Acc), C.P.A.
-Chief Executive Officer.
-Age 50
+Chief Executive Officer

 G M Button is a qualified accountant and has significant financial and other commercial management and transactional experience.
-He was appointed as a director in 2006 and was appointed as CEO of the Company on 16 July 2007 and has 19 years experience at a senior management level in the resources industry.
+He was appointed as a director in 2006 and was appointed as CEO of the Company on 16 July 2007.
+He has over 20 years experience at a senior management level in the resources industry.
 He has acted as an executive director, managing director, finance director, CFO and company secretary for a range of publicly listed companies.